RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/_index.md

 - Sharded pub/sub

-- A preview of the redesigned cluster management UI (admin console)
+- A preview of the redesigned Cluster Manager UI (admin console)

 - New INFO fields